 The best diet for fibroids is a low glycemic index, low glycemic load diet.
-That helps to moderate hormones and helps with weight loss.
+That helps to moderate hormones, reduce insulin, and helps with weight loss.

 Selective progesterone receptor modulators

 Some recent research suggests that estrogen may not be the only culprit where fibroids are concerned.
 Progesterone, the other main female hormone, increases the growth of fibroids in some women.
 Kaempferol is a natural substance found in some foods and herbs.
 It is a moderator of progesterone.
 Fibristal is a medication that is used for this purpose, however, it is associated with liver problems.
 There are safer, natural ways to moderate progesterone.

 Acupuncture works well to relieve pain if you experience pain with your fibroids.
 It regulates periods, reduces heavy periods and clotting.